Waterless toilet uses nanotechnology to treat waste, banish smells

 Cranfield University is developing the toilet as part of the global "Reinvent the toilet Challenge" launched by the Bill and Melinda Gates Foundation.

-Nanotechnology is the science of creating and working with materials about one nanometer wide, or one-billionth of a meter.
-A human hair is about 80,000 nanometers wide.
+Nanotechnology is the science of creating and working with materials about one nanometer wide, or one-billionth of a metre.
+A human hair is about 80,000 nanometres wide.

 Parker said that despite "significant" interest from developed countries, the toilet is being designed with those in mind who have no access to adequate toilets.